Seaport Calibre Materials Acqu - GuruFocus.com

 This press release contains statements that constitute “forward-looking statements.”
-No assurance can be given that the Company will ultimately complete a business combination transaction.
-Forward-looking statements are subject to numerous conditions, many of which are beyond the control of the Company, including those set forth in the Risk Factors section of the Company’s Annual Report on Form 10-K and subsequent reports filed with the SEC.
+Forward-looking statements are subject to numerous conditions, many of which are beyond the control of the Company, including those set forth in the Risk Factors section of the Company’s registration statement and prospectus for the Company’s initial public offering filed with the SEC, and subsequent reports filed with the SEC, as amended from time to time.
 Copies of these documents are available on the SEC’s website, at www.sec.gov.
 The Company undertakes no obligation to update these statements for revisions or changes after the date of this release, except as required by law.

 Contact: